loftuxab/alfresco-community-loftux/root/projects/deployment/config/readme.txt

                          </list>
                      </entry>

+5. Define any transport adapters.

-5. Run the receiver.
+6. Run the receiver.
 Execute deploy_start.sh (or deploy_start.bat) as the user you want your deployed content to be owned by.